aprove-developers/KoAT2-Releases/README.md

 Please note that a working installation of [Graphviz](https://www.graphviz.org/) is required to render the input programs as graphs.
 Moreover, for using the technique for inferring [exact expected runtimes](https://aprove-developers.github.io/recurrence/) you need to install [Python3](https://www.python.org/) and its its library [SymPy](https://www.sympy.org/en/index.html) via the package manager [Pip](https://pypi.org/project/pip/) (even when using the static binary).

-Moreover, for using the technique for inferring [exact expected runtimes](https://aprove-developers.github.io/recurrence/) you need to install [Python3](https://www.python.org/) and its its library [SymPy](https://www.sympy.org/en/index.html) (via the package manager [Pip](https://pypi.org/project/pip/)) (even when using the static binary).

 ## Build

 ### Build directly from source code